Slave-spin approach to the Anderson-Josephson quantum dot: Mean-field theory

 } of the physical Green's function to real frequencies $i\omega\to\omega+i\eta$ gives access to the spectral function, which we define as

 At zero temperature, the mean-field spin spectral function has a three-peak structure, so that we find

 The above equation gives the correct description for the low-energy window, but displays some unphysical features at high-energies.
 This is illustrated in Fig.~\ref{spectral_mf}.
 In the absence of superconductivity, a three-peak structure appears.
 The central peak can be interpreted as the Kondo resonance, while the high-energy peaks can be understood as the Hubbard bands.
 The first unphysical feature of the mean-field result is that all three peaks are being broadened with the same width, which here corresponds to $\Gamma m_x^2.$ This leads to an unphysical narrowing of the Hubbard bands as $U$ becomes large.
 At finite $\Delta,$ the Kondo resonance does not fully form, as expected, and is suppressed inside the gap where ABS form.
-However, we also observe the formation of discrete states in the high-energy features.
+However, we also observe the formation of discrete states in the high-energy region.
 This unphysical behavior motivates us to go beyond the mean-field result.
-In the next section we will show that including RPA corrections in the spin autocorrelation function is sufficient to retrieve the correct high-energy behavior of the spectral function.
+In the next section, we will show that including RPA corrections in the spin autocorrelation function is sufficient to retrieve the correct high-energy behavior of the spectral function.

 Figure~\ref{ABS} shows the dependence of the energies of the subgap states $E_{\mathrm{ABS}}$ on the interaction.
+The ABS energies are found by setting the determinant of $\mathcal{G}_{dd}(\omega)$ to zero, which amounts to finding the solutions to the following equation

-The energies start from their non-interacting value and progressively approach zero with increasing interaction, reaching zero at the boundary of the $0-\pi$ transition.
+The ABS start from their non-interacting value and progressively approach zero with increasing interaction, reaching zero at the boundary of the $0-\pi$ transition.
 It is, however, expected that the ABS cross at the $0-\pi$ transition.
 Indeed, the ABS represent excitations that change the particle number by 1, i.e. transitions between the spin doublet (odd parity) states and the spin singlet (even parity) states \cite{PhysRevB.79.224521}.
 Since at the $0-\pi$ transition the two states (singlet and doublet) are degenerate, one expects that the ABS energy at the transition is zero.
 We see that the slave-spin method is unable to access the behavior in the $\pi$ phase, while for the $0$ phase, the mean-field description of the ABS is qualitatively sufficient.
 This is because in the $\pi$ phase, the slave-spin mean-field decoupling erroneously describes the dot as a resonant level model decoupled from the leads.